stijn-kliemesch/tcg-collector/TASKS.md

   - [x] SettingsPage.vue
 - [x] Set up route configurations
 - [x] Update navigation to use router-link
-- [x] Implement route guards if needed
+- [x] Implement route guards for title management and future auth

 ## 2. Theme Management
 Theme logic is currently scattered through App.vue and SettingsTheme.vue.
 This should be centralized and made reusable.